eetongsu/SafeRL-Power-System/README.md

 # SafeRL-Power-System
 The repository is for Safe Reinforcement Learning (RL) in power system applications, based on the paper *A Review of Safe Reinforcement Learning Methods for Modern Power Systems*, where we explore various safe RL baselines, benchmarks, applications, and real-world deployments.

-If any authors prefer not to have their paper listed here, please feel free to contact [tongsu@uconn.edu](mailto:tongsu@uconn.edu).
+If any papers are missing from this list, or if any authors prefer not to have their work included here, please feel free to contact [tongsu@uconn.edu](mailto:tongsu@uconn.edu).
 (This repository is under active development.
 We welcome and appreciate any constructive comments and suggestions.)

 ***